 The good thing about team dynamics is that if you know its parameters and monitor them, you can influence them.
 This way, if one of your projects started badly, you can do something about it by trying to change the team dynamics rather than observing your project slowly going off the rails.

 Project managers and human resource managers strive to create positive group dynamics in teams.
 It means that team members trust each other, are ready to work collectively, provide support, and productively brainstorm ideas, and listen to other group members.
 In groups with positive dynamics, team members feel comfortable sharing their ideas and having a constructive dialogue.

 Whereas groups with poor dynamics disrupt work processes and fail to achieve positive results just by repeatedly making poor decisions that lead to even poorer choices.
 All of these generate negative conflicts inside a team, making each participant feel vulnerable and unwilling to share their ideas.

 The craziest thing about poor team dynamics is that even if your team consists of world-class professionals, the result of their collaboration will be far from perfection (at best) or just a downright disaster.
-This short illustrative clip is worth a thousand words and will make every PM cringe:

 Examples of Team Dynamics